danpalmer/jquery.complexify.js/README.md

 The rationale behind this is that in an attacker were wanting to include Japanese passwords in his attack, he/she may choose to include the Hiragana set in his/her attack, but not the Katakana set.
 Complexify divides Unicode into 94 appropriately grouped sets.

+###Using a Password Ban List

+If you wish to provide a list of passwords that will always return 0% complexity, this is now possibly by passing a `bannedPasswords` array into the options of Complexify, or by setting the global `COMPLEXIFY_BANLIST` variable to an array of passwords.
+Including `jquery.complexify.banlist.js` in your page is a quick and easy way to do the latter option.

+The ban list has 2 modes: 'loose' and 'strict', with 'strict' being the default.

+ - *strict*: If a password is contained in the banned list, or contained in any item of the banned list, the password will fail.
+This means that "123456" will fail as it is in the banned list, but "123" and "345" will also fail as they are substrings of a password in the list.
+ - *loose*: If a password exactly matches one in the banned list, the password will fail.

+By default, the banned passwords list is empty and therefore this has no effect.

 ###Version History

+**0.3** - Banned password list support, better event binding.

 **0.2** - Unicode support
 	Note: most passwords using punctuation will score slightly lower as the punctuation set has been split into multiple sets.